Glacier National Park will require reservations to enter the park from multiple entrances in 2024.

 See our handy guide for choosing your bike!

-If shuttles are not running or you prefer not to take the shuttle, you can rent a bike rack and transport bikes on your personal vehicle to Avalanche.
-Bike racks hold up to three standard bikes or two ebikes, and can attach to most vehicles.
-If you have a hitch, we have a bike rack that can carry up to five bikes, or four ebikes.
+If shuttles are not available or you prefer not to take the shuttle, you can rent a bike rack and transport bikes on your personal vehicle to Avalanche.
+Bike racks hold up to three hybrid bikes or two E-bikes, and can attach to most vehicles.
+If you have a hitch, we have a bike rack that can carry up to five hybrid bikes, or four E-bikes.
+Please note that you are responsible for your own vehicle.

 Please be aware that we request that bikes not be transported inside the cab of your vehicle and that they be transported upright if you are using a truck bed.
 Absolutely no wheel removal, even if you really feel like you know what you are doing.
 Our bike mechanic will yell at us if he sees any more bikes that had a wheel taken off for transportation.

-Also be aware that parking at Avalanche is very limited and often fills up prior to 8 AM.
+Also be aware that parking at Avalanche is very limited and often fills up early.

 No. We do not allow any attachments on our electric bikes for the safety of our customers.

 Spring conditions are very hard to keep ahead of.
-The best things to do are watch the Glacier National Park Twitter page and monitor the Glacier National Park official website.
+The best things to do are watch the Glacier National Park Facebook page and monitor the Glacier National Park official website.
 The most up to date information is generally available here.
-Glacier Outfitters also does their best to keep up to date, so feel free to shoot us a text with any questions about how far up the road you may be able to access.
-There are also several Facebook groups dedicated to Glacier information - make sure to verify what you read on these pages, however, as information is often inaccurate.
+Glacier Outfitters also does their best to keep up to date, so feel free to shoot us a text with any questions about how far up the road you MAY be able to access.
+There are also several Facebook groups dedicated to Glacier information - make sure to verify what you read on these pages, however, as information may not be accurate.

 One thing that is relatively predictable each spring is that plowing operations will limit how far up the road you can bike.
 If your goal is to get to Logan Pass, plan to bike on a weekend.

-Yes.
+Technically, yes.
 Be aware that you will be biking in heavy traffic with steep drop offs, regardless of the time of day you choose to go.
-We do not recommend biking with children once the road is open.
-Additionally, please be aware of limits to the time you can be on the road on a bike during peak season.
+GTTSR is very narrow and has no bike lanes or shoulders.
+You will be biking in the road, with cars at all times.
+We generally do not recommend biking the road once it is open to cars unless you are an avid cyclist and used to biking in the road with cars.
+Additionally, please be aware of limits to when you can be on the road on a bike during peak season.
 More information is available on the Glacier National Park website.

 See our handy guide below to bikeable routes in the park for more information!

-Reservations are not cancelled for fog, rain or a chilly day.
-We will cancel if the conditions are not suitable for paddling or biking (lightning, strong winds or extreme weather).
+Reservations are not canceled for fog, rain, or a chilly day.
+We will cancel if the conditions are unsuitable for paddling or biking (lightning, strong winds or extreme weather).
 Cancellations made at least 3 days prior to the trip will receive a full refund.
-Cancelling with a 24 hours notice or more will be able to transfer payment to a future trip or program.
-Cancellations made with less than 24 hours notice will receive no refund.
-No shows will also forfeit the entire reservation fee.
-If we cancel due to emergency, extreme weather, or if the rental item is down for repairs you may reschedule or receive a full refund.
-In the event Glacier Outfitters has to cancel the reservation, we will make every attempt to contact you in a timely fashion.
+Canceling with 24 hours notice or more will be able to transfer payment to a future trip or program.
+Cancellations made with less than 24 hours' notice will receive no refund.
+No-shows will also forfeit the entire reservation fee.
+If we cancel due to an emergency, extreme weather, or if the rental item is down for repairs you may reschedule or receive a full refund.
+If Glacier Outfitters has to cancel the reservation, we will make every attempt to contact you in a timely fashion.

 ©Glacier Outfitters 2020.